 No matter what method of outlining works best for you, there’s still no denying how nice it is to have your paper almost finished before you even start it.
 Below are links to sites that show different types of outlines.
 Get a feel for which one would work best for you.
 It will definitely be worth it next time you have to write an essay.

-Owl Purdue Online Writing Lab gives a useful page of types of outlines and samples of those outlines.
+Owl Purdue Online Grammar Lab gives a useful page of types of outlines and samples of those outlines.